Staying connected here is easier than you think.

 Don’t let Iceland’s remote location fool you!
-Tech-savvy Icelanders rank among the top Internet users in the world, so travellers with laptops or other web-enabled devices should not encounter many problems with finding an internet connection.
-Also, tourist information centres often provide many types of services, including mailing or Internet access.
+Tech-savvy Icelanders rank among the top Internet users in the world, so you should not encounter many problems with finding an internet connection for your smartphone, laptop or other web-enabled devices.

-In smaller towns and countryside
+Internet access in smaller towns and countryside

-Many hotels and guesthouses outside of the capital area offer Internet connection, either free of charge or for an additional fee.
+Many hotels and guesthouses outside of the capital area offer Internet connection, either free of charge or for a small additional fee.
 Some also have computers for guest use in the reception or lounge areas.

 Prepaid 3G/4G SIM cards